The orientation programme and welcome reception on 6 July will give you the chance to meet your fellow students and the

 Full information about the trips will be available at the start of the summer school, but in the meantime you can see details of last summer's trips below for an idea of what to expect:

-- Hampton Court Palace: students travelled to Hampton Court Palace by boat for a lecture tour of the palace and visited the grounds and gardens.
+- Hampton Court Palace: students travel to Hampton Court Palace by boat for a lecture tour of the palace and visit the grounds and gardens.

-- Greenwich: this trip included a visit to the Old Royal Observatory (the location of zero longitude), the Royal Naval College (designed by Christopher Wren) and the Queen's House (designed by Inigo Jones).
+- Greenwich: this trip includes a visit to the Old Royal Observatory (the location of zero longitude), the Royal Naval College (designed by Christopher Wren) and the Queen's House (designed by Inigo Jones).
 It addressed the role of Britain in the development of accurate timekeeping and navigation in the 17th and 18th centuries.

-- Stonehenge and Bath: we visited Stonehenge, a World Heritage Site, en route to the Roman baths in Bath, where students also took a walking tour of the town to see the Georgian architecture.
+- Stonehenge and Bath: this includes visiting Stonehenge, a World Heritage Site, en route to the Roman baths in Bath, where students take a walking tour of the town to see the Georgian architecture.

-- Oxford: we took a walking tour of the ancient heart of the city of Oxford, which gave an introduction to the architecture, history and way of life in Britain's oldest university, and visited Christ Church College.
+- Oxford: students take a walking tour of the ancient heart of the city of Oxford, which gives an introduction to the architecture, history and way of life in Britain's oldest university, and also visit Christ Church College.